Our Favorite Backpacking Stoves Reviewed and Compared

 Criteria Used for Evaluation

-Space and weight are precious to runners.
+Space and weight are precious to runners and backpackers as well.
 We only have so much room for the necessities and staying hydrated and fueled up is incredibly important.
 A good stove is going to be foldable and compact enough to carry along with other items.
 It shouldn’t be bulky or awkward, and it shouldn’t take up more space than necessary.
 Keep in mind the smaller the product the fewer people it’s going to be able to serve.
-So, if you plan a running excursion with friends, make sure that they bring their own.
+So, if you plan an excursion with friends, make sure that they bring their own if you don't want to carry a heavy and bulky stove.
+If you do have multiple people on a backpacking trip and you only want to bring one stove it will need to be larger and therefore heavier.
+In this case, a good option is to have one person carry the stove, one person carry the tent, and another person carry the food.
+This way the load is split up evenly and fairly and no one person is overburdened.

 If you aren’t a camping aficionado, then you want to make sure that the one you choose is simple enough to set up and use from the get-go.
-The last thing you want to look like is an amateur camper struggling with a project that’s completely foreign to you.
+The last thing you want is to not be able to quickly and easily get your dinner or lunch going when you've been hiking all day, it's getting cold, and you're super hungry.
 No one wants their running trip to turn into an episode of National Lampoon’s, so find something that you’re comfortable using and that has a fairly simple design.
 You’ll have to choose between options that require some type of oil or gas and wood-burning models.
-If you’re going for the wood-burning type, you want to either carry your own kindling, or make sure the running in an area where you have access to plenty of fuel.
+If you’re going for the wood-burning type, you want to either carry your own kindling or make sure the running in an area where you have access to plenty of fuel.
 Either way, remember it’s always better to be safe than sorry.

 Other Factors to Consider